LASIK

 When can I return to work, drive, and do my normal activities?

 You can resume most normal activities such as driving, working or walking, the day after your procedure.
 Exercising and more vigorous activities can be resumed after the first week.
-For women, eye makeup cannot be worn for one week and they should purchase new mascara to avoid bacteria.
+Eye makeup cannot be worn for one week and they should purchase new mascara to avoid bacteria.
 Swimming or contact sports such as basketball or racquetball should be delayed for three weeks.

 What’s the difference between PRK vs. LASIK?